Measure Selling Performance Efficiency Post Ad Spend With DataHawk

-The report combines historical changes of account-level sales and advertising metrics with monthly, weekly, and daily views.
-By combining account-level sales and advertising metrics in a centralized view, this report builds a dashboard that provides a comprehensive overview of selling performance efficiency after advertising spend and before any other costs.
+The report below combines historical changes of account-level sales and advertising metrics with monthly, weekly, and daily views.
+By combining the preceding in a centralized view, this report builds a dashboard that provides a comprehensive overview of selling performance efficiency after ads spend and before any other costs.

-Cracking correlations between your Ad Spends and Ad Sales and indirectly, your ranking is significant.
-Increasing your price points to generate more revenue could work for you, but it is important that you keep testing.
-If this price increase results in decreasing your sales, you should always opt to strategize for ads to drive more sales until the product starts to really gain momentum.
-Thus, along with a competitive price point, you need to have insights into your advertising performance.
-It is imperative to have presumably collected data on your ads.
+Increasing your price points to generate more revenue could work for you, but it is essential to keep testing its results.
+If the price increase decreases your sales, you should always strategize for ads to drive more sales until the product gains momentum.
+In addition to a competitive price point, you should have insights into your advertising performance.
+Data speaks volumes.
+That being said, it is imperative to collect data on your ads.
 This includes data on:

 - Impressions and clicks

 - CTR, CPC, ad spend, and ad sales